 The dangers of a Wyoming debt consolidation program and loan are given below:

-- You can still get into debt problems: If your debt load becomes bearable after you've paid a certain part of it through consolidation, it might be tempting to start using credit cards again or continuing those habits that got you into your problems.
+If your debt load becomes bearable after you've paid a certain part of it through consolidation, it might be tempting to start using credit cards again or continuing those habits that got you into your problems.
 But this can get you into further debt problems.

-- You may lose your home: If you've taken a secured loan, and you've pledged your home as collateral for a consolidation loan, then lenders can foreclose on it in the event of a default.
+If you've taken a secured loan, and you've pledged your home as collateral for a consolidation loan, then lenders can foreclose on it in the event of a default.
 However, if you default on an unsecured loan, your credit score may go down but your house will be safe.

-- You may end up paying more in the long run: The interest rates on the Wyoming consolidation loans are usually lower than those on credit cards (cc).
+The interest rates on the Wyoming consolidation loans are usually lower than those on credit cards (cc).
 However, if you've taken out a loan that stretches over a 25 year period, you can end up paying more in interest than you would have spent on each individual loan.

 Wyoming debt settlement - An alternative to consolidation